 What was the Silver Studio?

-The Silver Studio (run by the Silver family) was a commercial design practice, based in West London.
+The Silver Studio was founded in 1880 by Arthur Silver.
+It was a commercial design practice, based in Brook Green, Hammersmith, London.
 Between 1880 and 1963 the Studio’s designers completed more than 20,000 designs for items such as furnishing fabrics, wallpapers, tablecloths, rugs and carpets.